-December 10, 2016: Each year, on the 11th day of the Shukla Paksha of the Hindu month of Margashirsha, Hindus celebrate Gita Jayanti, that is, the birth of one of the greatest Hindu scriptures, Bhagavad Gita.
-This year, it is on December 10.
+Each year, on the 11th day of the Shukla Paksha of the Hindu month of Margashirsha, Hindus celebrate Gita Jayanti, that is, the birth of one of the greatest Hindu scriptures, Bhagavad Gita.
+This year, Gita Jayanti is on 30th november 2017 – thursday.

 On this auspicious occasion let’s find out the history and background of the sacred book.
 Here are some facts about the sacred book as well as the celebrations and activities that take place during Gita Jayanti: